Azure/azure-functions-durable-extension/samples/durable-client-managed-identity/functions-app/README.md

     - Storage Table Data Contributor

 3. Link your storage account to your Function App by adding either of these two details to your `local.settings.json` file (for local development) or as environment variables in your Function App settings in Azure.
-    - AzureWebJobsStorage__accountName
+    - accountName
-    - AzureWebJobsStorage__blobServiceUri, AzureWebJobsStorage__queueServiceUri and AzureWebJobsStorage__tableServiceUri
+    - blobServiceUri, queueServiceUri and tableServiceUri

 4. Add the required identity information to your Functions App configuration.
     - system-assigned identity: nothing needs to be provided.
     - user-assigned identity:
-      - AzureWebJobsStorage__credential: managedidentity
+      - credential: managedidentity
-      - AzureWebJobsStorage__clientId
+      - clientId
     - client secret application:
-      - AzureWebJobsStorage__clientId
+      - clientId
-      - AzureWebJobsStorage__ClientSecret
+      - ClientSecret
-      - AzureWebJobsStorage__tenantId
+      - tenantId

 ## Notes

 - The Azure Functions runtime requires a storage account to start, with the default connection name `Storage`.
 - The Durable Client injected also requires a storage account, with the same default connection name `Storage`.
 However, you can use a custom connection name for a separate storage account as runtime for the durable client.
 For example, in this sample we use custom name `ClientStorage`.
+- To provide the necessary connection information, use the format shown in local.settings.json.
+For example, to provide the blob service uri for connection name `ClientStorage`, it should be : `ClientStorage__blobServiceUri`.